翻譯進度

 If you don't want to make use of Paddle's "overlay" style checkout widget, Paddle also provides the option to display the widget inline.
 While this approach does not allow you to adjust any of the checkout's HTML fields, it allows you to embed the widget within your application.

 To make it easy for you to get started with inline checkout, Cashier includes a paddle-checkout Blade component.
-To get started, you should generate a pay link and pass the pay link to the component's override attribute:
+To get started, you should generate a checkout session:

 To adjust the height of the inline checkout component, you may pass the height attribute to the Blade component: